 Twenty-sixteen looks to me like a chastisement.
 He’s trying to get our attention.
 We have candidates we can’t be proud of.
 We must choose among the embarrassments.
 What might we be doing as a nation and a people that would have earned this moment?

 That’s how Peggy Noonan concludes her November 3 column in The Wall Street Journal.
-How we respond to her piece depends on many things — belief in God (of the Bible), assessment of the candidates, standards of civility and morality, and so on.
+How we respond to her piece depends on many things — belief in God, assessment of the candidates, standards of civility, and so on.

 For those of us who agree with her view of God’s role in history, today’s election gives pause regardless of its outcome.
 And yet, it also doesn’t.
 There are many honorable responses, including the following: